Minnesota Directors of Nursing Administration/Long Term Care

 Each year MN-DONA sponsors a Spring and Fall Conference which are dedicated to the professional

 and educational development of the Director of Nursing in Long Term Care.
 Scholarships are awarded

 at the conferences to advance education in Long Term Care.
 MN-DONA has organized prep classes for

 the ANA Gerontological Certification and has sponsored members to attend the MOLN Minnesota Public

-In 2014, in response to the evolution of its membership, MN-DONA voted to accept RN’s in leadership roles in Assisted Living Facilities.
+In 2014, in response to the evolution of our membership, MN-DONA voted to expand; including RN’s in leadership roles in Assisted Living Facilities.